Lucyjpjones/lj-fscr/README.md

     - `Card listings` have been used to display links to programmes/products page, and to display the latest blogs.
     - A contact `form` has been added using EmailJS to allow the user to easily get in contact with the site owner.
         - If the user is logged in, fields; full name and email are pre-populated.
+        - `Sweet alert` responses for successful and failed messages.

 - **Meet the Coaches**
     - Navigation `pills` have been used to allow the user to switch between each individual by an image click.